 How does the game use GM?

-Pokémon GO is an online first and a server centric game.
+Pokémon GO is an online first game.
 Almost every mechanic that occurs, first occurs on the server and is replicated on the client app afterwards.
 This includes encountering wild Pokémon, calculating catch success, gym battles, PokeStop spins, etc…

 All of these things are in one way or another configured in the GM file.
 For example…